Snowfall report for Mt. Tsurugi in December 2024 | Winter mountain climbing experience where I turned back at Nishijima Station

 On December 17, 2024, I headed to Mount Tsurugi in winter.

-My goal was to record the sound of stepping on snow and to take footage of my hike.
+My purpose was to record the sound of footsteps in the snow and film my mountain hike.

-The weather on the day was clear on the plains.
-However, as I got closer to the mountain, the sky gradually became cloudy, taking on the appearance of a winter mountain.
+The weather that day was sunny in the lowlands.
+However, as I approached the mountain, the sky gradually became cloudy, and the mountain took on a wintery appearance.

 In this article, I will summarize the snow conditions on Mt.
 Tsurugi as of December 2024 and my impressions of the area.

-As we gained altitude, the snow got heavier and we began to lose our energy more quickly.
+As we gained altitude, the snow increased even more, and we quickly became exhausted.

 After some hard work, we finally arrived at Nishijima Station.
 It was already past 1pm.

-From around Nishijima Station, you can see the snow-capped Shikoku Mountains.
-Every mountain was covered in white, creating a truly beautiful scene.
+From around Nishijima Station, you can see a panoramic view of the snow-capped Shikoku Mountains.
+Every mountain was covered in white, creating a truly beautiful sight.

-However, the moment I saw the view, a sincere feeling welled up inside me.
+However, at the moment I saw that view, a certain feeling welled up inside me.

 "...I can't do this anymore.
 I'm tired.
 I'll go home for today."